Prem790/Coin-Vista/README.md

-CryptoSpy is a robust web application that leverages the power of React.js for building dynamic user interfaces, Chart.js for real-time data visualization, and Material-UI for sleek, responsive design.
+Coin-Vista is a robust web application that leverages the power of React.js for building dynamic user interfaces, Chart.js for real-time data visualization, and Material-UI for sleek, responsive design.
 It provides users with real-time tracking and historical analysis of various cryptocurrencies.

 The application integrates with external cryptocurrency data APIs to fetch live prices, trends, and historical data.
 Users can create personalized accounts, facilitated by Firebase Authentication, to curate a watchlist of their favorite digital assets.